Police: Haverhill man arrested after trying to work out naked at NH Planet Fitness

 PLAISTOW, N.H.
 (WHDH) - A Haverhill, Massachusetts man was arrested Sunday after police say he tried to work out naked at a Planet Fitness in New Hampshire because he thought it was a “judgement-free zone.”

-Police say Eric Stagno, 34, walked into a gym in Plaistow, New Hampshire and stripped at the door.
-He then walked back and forth a few times before moving over to the gym’s yoga mats.
+Eric Stagno, 34, walked into a gym in Plaistow, New Hampshire and stripped at the door, police said.
+He then allegedly walked back and forth a few times before moving over to the gym’s yoga mats.

-Responding officers found Stagno complete nude and on his knees in a “yoga-type position.”
+Responding officers say they found Stagno completely nude and on his knees in a “yoga-type position.”

 Stagno was arrested and charged with indecent exposure and disorderly conduct.